adversinc/meteor-smart-router/README.md

 Also, to (possibly) notify user about page loading, router adds "routers-switching" class to the body while new route is loading.

+## Custom body classes

+The custom body classes can be set for the specific route or the whole website.
+Set route.bodyClass, defaultSet.bodyClass to string or array of strings.

 PAGE TITLE
 -----